-www.history.org.uk//go/TheGreatDebate
+www.history.org.uk/getinvolved/categories/527/module/8659/ the-great-debate-2017-speeches

 The following questions might help your students to work together to prepare a talk in 'The Great Debate' format:

 - The most important scientific discovery of the last 50 years is... - The internet has changed my life from that of my grandparents irreversibly. - Wars not social histories are the most important way to examine history. - Women's history is only for girls.